vaishnav67/FedoraNvidiaOptimusSwitchGPU/README.md

 Fedora 33 with Nvidia RTX 2060 with driver 460.67
 # Instructions
 1. Check if your `/etc/X11/xorg.conf.d` has a file called `nvidia.conf`.
+2. Make a new file called `nvidia.conf.bak` with `Option "PrimaryGPU" "yes"` in the Sections
-2. In the terminal, run `./SwitchGPU.sh`
+3. In the terminal, run `./SwitchGPU.sh`
 In case ./SwitchGPU.sh doesn't work, type `chmod +x ./SwitchGPU.sh` and do step 2 again.
 # Details
 Check if your `/etc/X11/xorg.conf.d` has a file called `nvidia.conf`.